 17. What is the difference between a Subsidized and an Unsubsidized Stafford Loan?

 - The federal government pays the interest on a Subsidized Stafford Loan while the student is enrolled in school on at least a half-time basis.
 If you receive an Unsubsidized Stafford Loan, the federal government does not pay the interest on the loan.
 With the Unsubsidized Stafford Loan, the student can choose to pay the interest or permit it to capitalize, meaning that earned interest is added to the principle of the loan.

 18. How do I receive my refund?

-- All student refunds will be processed through Higher One.
-Higher One will mail each student a Go Gold debit card.
-When you receive the card, you must activate the card via the website www.gogoldcard.com .
+- All student refunds will be processed through BankMobile Disbursments.
+BankMobile will mail each student a Refund Selection Kit.
+When you receive this kit, you will need to log-in to www.refundselection.com using the Personal Code provided in the envelope.
 You may choose one of the following refund methods:

-- Request your refund to be deposited directly to your existing bank account
+- Request your refund to be deposited directly into your existing bank account.

 19. What will happen if I withdraw from all my classes?

 - Students withdrawing from the university during the refund period who receive federal financial aid must return a portion of any refund to the financial aid programs from which aid was disbursed.
 The method of returning funds to financial aid programs is calculated using current federal financial aid refund policy in conjunction with the university refund policy.This calculation may result in the student owing money to the university or to the federal aid program from which he/she received funds.
 Learn more at Official/Unofficial Withdrawal Policies.